Lesson Six

 Student Essay: Slave Life in 18th Century Deerfield, Massachusetts

 Male slaves, like the majority of the men in Deerfield, Massachusetts were involved primarily in agricultural work.
 The Reverend Jonathan Ashley owned two male slaves, Cato and Titus.
 In February 1752, Ebenezer Barnard was indebted to Reverend Ashley for work performed by his slaves: "thrashing" by Titus and "working" by Titus and Cato.
 In 1756 another entry states: "4 days work of Titus."
-In addition there are mention of a "days work of Titus dunging in holes for planting," "a days work of Cato reaping oats," plus husking, mowing, picking corn, howing [sic] pulling flax, cutting stalks and other tasks.
+In addition there are mention of a "days work of Titus dunging in holes for planting," "a days work of Cato reaping oats," plus husking, mowing, picking corn, howing [sic], pulling flax, cutting stalks and other tasks.

 Abijah Prince, a free black man in Deerfield, had an account with Reverend Ashley from 1756 to 1768.
 Ashley provided Prince with help in the form of Cato and Titus to thrash, to dress flax, to cut wood, to help with sugaring (February 1757).
 The two slaves also plowed and planted in the spring, mowed, thrashed, drained, and took up stalks in the fall.
 All the named tasks were agriculturally related.

 The evidence above suggests that Abijah Prince had his own farm.
 Prince had married Lucy Terry on May 17, 1756, and they were living on land given to them by Ebenezer Wells at the end of his Lot 26.
 Lucy had been the property of Ebenezer Wells for sixteen years before her marriage to Prince.
-Prince, then, a free black and landowner, was using slave labor to run his farm by paying the slave owner, Reverend Ashley, for their use.
+Prince, then a free black and landowner, was using slave labor to run his farm by paying the slave owner, Reverend Ashley, for their use.

 Prince paid his debts in cash in several instances, and by work in others.
 The work included "2 hours work mending fence," and a quantity of spinning by his wife.

-A survey of account books in Deerfield indicates that at least seven slaves had personal accounts with local storekeepers.
+A survey of account books in Deerfield indicates that many slaves had personal accounts with local storekeepers.
 On most occasions, work, rather than cash or goods, was the method used to pay the debts.
 Cesar, who belonged to Timothy Childs, bought a pair of shoe buckles and a cap worth two shillings, fifteen pence, from Elijah Williams' store.
 Thomas Dickinson's slave, Ishmael, purchased stockings, rum, a pair of gloves, a pair of garters and a handkerchief.
 He paid his debt of fifteen shillings by "3 days work" and by digging a grave.

-Titus and Cato, Ashley's male slaves, also appear in Elijah Williams account book.
+Titus and Cato, Ashley's male slaves, also appear in Elijah Williams' account book.
 Cato bought, in 1755 and 1756, knee buckles, shoe buckles, pipes, knives, buttons, and rum, in addition to "a small pamphlet" worth two pence, two farthings.
 The purchase of reading matter suggests that Cato was literate; this should not be a surprise since Ashley was known to have tutored both slaves and young men for the ministry.

 Titus settled his account of the purchase of needles, three yards of gartering, and rum by a combination of payments: making a broom, bottoming chairs, a quantity of tobacco, and cash.